Job Catalog: Talent Management via Skills and Job Mapping

 Step 1: List all jobs and define them clearly

-The more information you put in, the better the job profiles can be analyzed.
+The more information you provide, the better the job profiles can be analyzed.

 Step 2: Weigh each job

 Doing this helps compare all job positions and define levels within the hierarchy.
-This can be used by HR for talent development and succession planning.
+It supports strategic talent management efforts like talent development and succession planning.

-Some companies even attempt benchmarking and weigh a job on multiple characteristics, including responsibilities, working conditions, knowledge, and others.
+Some companies even attempt benchmarking and evaluate a job based on multiple factors, including responsibilities, working conditions, and required knowledge.

 Step 3: Determine Compensation Elements

-Answering these questions allows you to gather all compensation elements in one place for the next step.
+Answering these questions helps gather all compensation details in one place for the next step.

 Step 4: Combine the Data and define the Jobs